Skip to content

 In 2000, after nine years of negotiation, the Westport Fair purchased the 50 foot roadway between the fairgrounds and the north parking lot as well as a house lot in the northeast corner of the north parking lot.
 This additional land combined to make a total of 20 acres and will allow for a modest expansion of the fairgrounds for exhibitors.

 The former Central Village Post Office building was moved and placed on a foundation in the fairgrounds.
-We plan to use the space inside the old post office to display antique farm items, old fair posters, programs, and other fair memorabilia.

-For 2003, the west fence was extended to create a new space for the carnival.
+In 2003, the west fence was extended to create a new space for the carnival.

-This year marks the 62nd annual summer fair.
+This year marks the 69th annual summer fair.
 There will be live entertainment, a carnival, craft building, great food, tractor pulls, and much, much more.
 Check the fair schedule for more details.